MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-touchpad_parameters.md

 ### -field allowActiveWhenMousePresent

-A touchpad can remain active if an external mouse is detected.
+The touchpad can remain active if an external mouse is detected.
 When inactive, any input produced by the touchpad is ignored.<sup>2</sup>

 ### -field feedbackEnabled